We're investing in 20 Trans+ Creatives to help us mark the third Trans+ History Week in 2026, by making official content.

 For Audio Producers

-We're looking for pitches for 20-30 minute mini-documentary style podcast episodes in the format of the award winning QueerAF podcast series.
+We're looking for pitches for 20-30 minute mini-documentary podcast episodes in the format of the award winning QueerAF podcast series from creatives that are looking to build audio, podcast and multimedia careers.

-• You'll be paid at a rate of £500, and be provided with audio equipment you can keep for life to help produce the episode.
+- You'll be provided a stipend of £500 for your time on the scheme, and be provided with audio equipment you can keep for life to help produce the episode.

-• Each commission will come with QueerAF's unique 'pitch to invoice' mentoring process including a 'Retro' skills session designed to help you build your audio production skills, as well as put you in charge of your edit.
+- Each commission will come with QueerAF's unique 'pitch to invoice' mentoring process, including a 'Retro' skills sessions designed to help you build your audio production skills, as well as put you in charge of your edit.

-• The best pitches will blend a mixture of learning about sexuality, romantic orientations and gender identity (whether your own, or in a broader community way) with lessons and stories from Trans+ history.
+- The best pitches will blend a mixture of learning about sexuality, romantic orientations and gender identity (whether your own, or in a broader community way) with lessons and stories from Trans+ history that provide an active and clear lesson for now - your pitch should tell us how the piece will conclude, with what learning there is from the story you'll tell.

-To pitch, you'll need to provide some examples of previous work, a working title for your episode, four to five bullet points about what your podcast will cover, and the 'dream' guests you'd interview - plus some backup suggestions.
+To pitch, you'll need to provide some examples of previous work, a working title for your episode, four to five bullet points about what your podcast will cover, and the 'dream' guests you'd interview - plus some more accessible suggestions.

 You can be early on in your audio editing career, but you should be prepared to edit in Adobe Audition and have a basic understanding of how to use it.
-You can edit on a different platform if you are highly proficient in it.
+You can edit on a different platform if you are highly proficient in it, and this is agreed at the start of the scheme.

 We encourage you to listen to at least three different QueerAF podcast episodes to get a feel for what they sound like before pitching.